metalbear-co/mirrord.dev/content/docs/using-mirrord/intellij-plugin/index.md

 1. with the target selection dialog
     - The dialog will only appear if the mirrord config does not specify the target.
-    - The dialog will only show targets in the namespace specified in the mirrord config ([`.target.namespace`](/docs/reference/configuration/#target-namespace)).
+    - The dialog will initially show targets in the namespace specified in the mirrord config ([`.target.namespace`](/docs/reference/configuration/#target-namespace)).
     If the namespace is not specified, your Kubernetes user's default namespace will be used.
+    - The dialog will allow for switching the Kubernetes namespace.

 2. in the mirrord config's [target section](/docs/reference/configuration/#root-target)